atesgoral/dweet-runtime/README.md

 <canvas id="c"></canvas>
 ```

-Optionally style the canvas to a certain size or to fit the display area:
+Optionally, style the canvas to a certain size or to fit the display area:

 ```css
 body { padding: 0; margin: 0; background: #fff }